Bisinle/phas1-week1-challenge/README.md

 ## Describtion
 The code defines several functions to calculate various aspects of the net salary calculation.
 The NetSalaryCalculator function takes the gross income as input and calls the NHIFrangePicker and TotalTaxCalculator functions to determine the NHIF deduction and total tax.
-It then subtracts the total tax from
+It then subtracts the total tax from from the netSalary and prints the results

 ## Project Setup